hedj/nslc/README.md

 Frames consists of a series of data bytes followed by a checksum byte, followed by a LF (0x0A).

-TAB characters appearing in the frame are replaced with the two-byte sequence  TAB+SPACE (0x09, 0x20) before transmission, then
+Before transmission, control characters must be escaped:
-LF characters appearing in the frame are replaced with the two-byte sequence TAB+LF (0x09, 0x0A)  before transmission.
+  TAB characters appearing in the frame are replaced with the two-byte sequence  TAB+SPACE (0x09, 0x20), then LF characters appearing in the frame are replaced with the two-byte sequence TAB+LF (0x09, 0x0A).

 On reception, TAB+LF sequences are replaced with LF, and TAB+SPACE sequences with TAB.